Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - What do you find works well when giving feedback to others?

-- How do you think about work-life balance?
+- How do you approach a work-life balance?

 - Do you have practical tips for how to decompress or rest and recharge when not at work?